A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: Practical considerations

 In this approach, a turn is characterized by three active driving cells in a 2 $\times$ 2 field.
 Four possibilities can occur, as shown using the anchors in the example in Figure \ref{fig:turntypes}, where $\drivewidth = 4$.
-To avoid indistinct perpendicular turns and keep the width of the driveway uniform, we can prevent cells in the teal $3 \times 3$ (which in the general case would be $(\delta - 1)\times (\delta - 1)$) from being active if the three cells around its corner that are anchors of driving fields are active.
+To avoid indistinct perpendicular turns and keep the width of the driveway uniform, we can prevent cells in the teal $3 \times 3$ (which in the general case would be $(\delta - 1)\times (\delta - 1)$) block from being active if the three cells around its corner have active driving fields.
 For example, in the panel on the left, we set constraints of the form $y_{(i + k, j + k)} + y_{(i+1,j)} + y_{(i, j)} + y_{(i,j+1)} \leq 3$ where $k \in \{1, \ldots, \delta - 1\}$, which forces at most three of these $y$ variables to be active.
 Similar constraints can be written in the other cases shown in the figure.
-In addition, if we want to prevent sharp turns, one could add such constraints using the cells shown in dark teal.
-They would prevent zig-zag driveways and can also be extended to include more cells to control where exactly the next turn is allowed.
+Additionally, to prevent sharp turns, one could add such constraints using the cells shown in dark teal.
+They would prevent zig-zag driveways and can also be extended to include more cells, controlling exactly where the next turn is allowed.
 In the example from the left-most panel, these constraints would be of the form $y_{(i + 1, j - 1)} + y_{(i+1,j)} + y_{(i, j)} + y_{(i,j+1)} \leq 3$ and $y_{(i -1, j + 1)} + y_{(i+1,j)} + y_{(i, j)} + y_{(i,j+1)} \leq 3$.

 \textbf{Turn restrictions for one-ways:} For one-way configurations, the presence of the direction variables $z$ gives us relatively more control over the turning restrictions.
-To avoid overlapping driving fields with opposite moving traffic, we first restrict combinations of direction variables as shown in Figure \ref{fig:one_way_opposite}, where $\delta = 2$.
+To avoid overlapping driving fields with opposite-moving traffic, we first restrict combinations of direction variables as shown in Figure \ref{fig:one_way_opposite}, where $\delta = 2$.
 More generally, if a direction variable $z_{(i, j), (i+1, j)}$ is active, we require variables in the opposite direction $z_{(i+1, j+k), (i, j+k)}$ to be inactive for $k \in \{1, \ldots, \delta - 1\}$.
 Likewise, if $z_{(i, j), (i, j+1)}$ is active, then $z_{(i+k, j+1), (i+k, j)}$ must be inactive for the same set of $k$ values.
-These constraints can simply be enforced using an upper bound of one on the sum of pairs of combinations that are restricted.
+These constraints can be simply enforced using an upper bound of one on the sum of pairs of combinations that are restricted.
 For example, in Figure \ref{fig:one_way_opposite}, we set $z_{(3,3),(4,3)} + z_{(4,4),(3,4)} \leq 1$ and $z_{(7,7),(7,8)} + z_{(8, 8),(8, 7)} \leq 1$.